godotengine/godot-docs/tutorials/step_by_step/splash_screen.rst

 .. image:: /img/label.png

-As a side note, the font was imported from a TTF, there is a [[Importing Fonts]] for importing fonts.
+As a side note, the font was imported from a TTF, see :ref:`doc_importing_fonts`.